openstack/nova/api-guide/source/server_concepts.rst

    Confirm resize action will delete the old server in the virt layer.
-   The spawned server in the virt layer will be used from then on. on the contrary, Revert resize action will delete the new server spawned in the virt layer and revert all changes, the original server will still be used from then on.
+   The spawned server in the virt layer will be used from then on.
+   On the contrary, Revert resize action will delete the new server spawned in the virt layer and revert all changes.
+The original server will be used from then on.

    Also, there is a periodic task configured by configuration option resize_confirm_window(in seconds), if this value is not 0, nova compute